Women are much more sensitive about their weight than men on college.

 Now, I read this and I thought, hmm, might this have applications to other forms of research, ladies and gentlemen, such as political polling.

-For example, we know certain things about political polling that fewer and fewer people are participating.
+For example, we know certain things about political polling, that fewer and fewer people are participating.

-The polsters themselves tell us this.
+The pollsters themselves tell us this.

-So the the uh uh shall we say the uh pool of potential poll participants is changing dramatically, and then they've all worried about Are they being lied to?
+So the, shall we say, the pool of potential poll participants is changing dramatically.

 Do these people tell us what they think we want to hear?

-Or they do they really have any opinions?
+Are they do they really have any opinions?

 Do they have opinion fatigue or so forth?

-And it just got me to thinking, could it be that the poll, because if you look at if you looked at the 2004 presidential polls, Kerry should be president today.
+And it just got me to thinking, could it be that the poll, because if you look at, if you looked at the 2004 presidential polls, Kerry should be president today.

-If you look at the generic ballot polls in 2002 and 2004, the Democrats should have taken over the House after the Wellstone Memorial.
+If you look at the generic ballot polls in 2002 and 2004, the Democrats should have taken over the House after the Wellstone Memorial and the Senate last year as Kerry was swept into office.

-Uh and in any case, these polls haven't been accurate.
+And in any case, these polls haven't been accurate.

 Look at the exit polling data from the 2004 presidential race.

-Now, though, was that not a holler?
+Now, was that not a holler?

 The fact of the matter is that in the early exit polls, Kerry was winning in a landslide.